Skip to content

 Qualifying Exam

-At the end of the third year, each student appoints a three-person qualifying exam committee, and presents an oral defense of their dissertation research proposal.
-Approval by this committee constitutes passing the qualifying exam, and the student then advances to doctoral candidacy.
+At the end of the third year, each student appoints a qualifying exam committee and presents an oral defense of their dissertation research proposal.
+Committee approval constitutes passing the qualifying exam, after which the student begins their dissertation.

 Foundation Courses (20 units)

-Up to 20 units of foundation core courses are required for students admitted without a prior graduate degree.
+Up to 20 units of foundation courses are required for students admitted without a prior graduate degree.
+These courses may be taken from Price’s master’s degree programs or, with prior approval, from other USC graduate programs.